Arian892/Weather-Ai-Chatbot/README.md

 - Show me the forecast for Tokyo.
 - What was the temperature in Paris 3 days ago?
 - What's the humidity in Mumbai today?
+- *Say something via mic and hear the assistant reply!*

 ---